sftcd/happykey/README.md

 ## Recent Changes

-- 20220606: expanded apitest.c significantly, ok locally but still
+- 20220608: expanded apitest.c significantly, ok locally but still
-  an integration problem incorporating that into the OpenSSL ``make test`` target (TBC...)
+  an integration problem incorporating that into the OpenSSL ``make test`` target (progressing, but a bit more TBD...)
+    - update and check HPKE-PR branch

 - 20220604: added [``apitest.c``](apitest.c) which'll be moved into
   openssl ``make test`` target (probably ``test/evp_extra_test.c``